DM-power: an algorithm for high precision dispersion measure with application to fast radio bursts: Summary

 We have presented DM-power, a new algorithm to measure DM by weighting different Fourier modes in the power spectrum.
 This technique is motivated by the complex structure over a range of timescales seen in FRBs.
 We expect the DM-power technique to be particularly effective in measuring the DM of bursts with complex morphology (i.e. multiple components).

-The DM-power method generates power spectra from the de-dispersed profiles over a range of trial DMs and measures the Fourier power in several logarithmically spaced Doppler frequency bins.
-By fitting Gaussians to the DM power, the DM and DM uncertainty can be measured in each Doppler frequency bin.
+The DM-power method generates power spectrum from the de-dispersed profiles over a range of trial DMs and measures the Fourier power in several logarithmically spaced Doppler frequency bins.
+By fitting Gaussian functions to the DM power, the DM and DM uncertainty can be measured in each Doppler frequency bin.
 The measurements from each Doppler frequency bin are weighted by the variance and combined to make a global DM and DM uncertainty for the burst.
 These procedures have been validated using 56 single pulses from the pulsar PSR B0329+54, which has a daily DM variation of less than 10$^{-4}$ pc cm$^{-3}$.

 We applied our DM-power technique to 11 bright FRB~20180916B bursts from \citet{2020MNRAS.499L..16M} and find that the bursts display a statistically significant variation in observed DM over the course of about 2~hours.
 While this may be the result of a change in the integrated electron density along the line of sight (potentially in a high density environment around the source), the fact that the changes are not smooth with time suggests that this is not the case.
 Instead, we find it more likely that the observed variation in DM is actually caused by other confounding effects like intrinsic frequency dependent burst structure and possibly other propagation effects.
+Another reason for the DM variation is that the DM uncertainties are underestimated due to RFI contamination, which we encourage future study on the interplay between DM uncertainty and RFI contamination.